+Classification

-Classification To receive classification as a sophomore, the student must have a minimum of 28 semester hours of accumulated credits; as a junior, a minimum of 60 hours; as a senior, a minimum of 90 hours.
-The student must also have maintained a quality point average of 2.0 for unconditional classification in any class.
+To receive classification as a sophomore, the student must have a minimum of 28 semester hours of accumulated credits; as a junior, a minimum of 60 hours; as a senior, a minimum of 90 hours.
+The student must also have maintained a QPA of 2.0 for unconditional classification in any class.